shcho007/Zentube/README.md

 * Subtitles support
 * livestream support
 * ... and many more

-### Multiservice support
-Although NewPipe only supports YouTube at the moment, it's designed to support many more streaming services.
-The plan is, that NewPipe will get such support by the version 2.0.

 ## Contribution
 Whether you have ideas, translations, design changes, code cleaning, or real heavy code changes, help is always welcome.